-- Does the installer list loop installations on their website, on national websites, or provides a list of list of references upon your request?
+- Does the installer list loop installations on their website, on national websites, or provide a list of references upon your request?
 If not, ask why not?

 #2.
 Test Loop on-Site Visit

-Hearing loop systems are venue specific and almost always require a site visit prior to provide an accurate cost of installation estimate.
-Thorough site visits can two hours to complete and if more complicated may require an entire morning or afternoon to complete.
+Hearing loop systems are venue specific and require a site visit before providing an accurate cost of installation estimate.
+Thorough site visits can take two hours to complete and if more complicated may require an entire morning or afternoon to complete.
 Although some designs can be modeled on a computer, computer simulation cannot determine if magnetic background noise is present or what effects metal in your particular building has on the magnetic signal.
-While a computer design can be a starting point, the loop should never be installed purely based on the simulation.
-Your installer should be able to explain the on-site test results and what type of loop (simple, figure 8, snowman or phased array) will be needed in your facility to meet the IEC standard and what is involved to hide the loop wire aesthetically.
-A service desk hearing loop requires proper placement of the microphone – make sure that this will work in your facility and for the users of that particular desk or ticket window.
+Your installer should be able to explain the on-site test results, what will be needed in your facility to meet the IEC standard, and what is involved to hide the loop wire aesthetically.

-Once the loop is active, it is important to make sure all those who use the sound system (clergy, ushers, and volunteers who work the sound-board) as well as the end-users of the loop system (members, patrons and parishioners) are informed of the working of the hearing loop.
+Once the loop is active, it is important to make sure all those who use the sound system (clergy, ushers, and volunteers who work the sound-board), as well as the end-users of the loop system (members, patrons, and parishioners), are informed of the working of the hearing loop.
 Once installed, hearing loops are easy to operate.
 That’s why they are so popular.
-Make sure that those who provide the audio input, or use the microphones in the venue (clergy, lecture readers or speakers) have a basic understanding that only clearly spoken words directed closely into the microphone provide the signals that the end users need to understand the speech.
-The loop performance is based and depends on the microphone input.

 Find out what areas, if any, are “out of the loop”.
 For example: In many Houses of Worship aisles, the choir and balconies have no or a diminished loop signal, that way you will be able to direct the hearing aid users or users of loop listeners to the appropriate locations.